AccelByte/extend-service-extension-go/docs/5-project-structure.md

 │   ├── proto
 │   │   ├── google                             # protobuf library
 │   │   ├── protoc-gen-openapiv2               # protobuf library
-│   │   └── guildService.proto                 # your proto file, where you put API definition
+│   │   └── service.proto                      # your proto file, where you put API definition
 │   ├── service
-│   │   ├── guildService.go                    # the implementation for the api spec written in your proto fie
+│   │   ├── myService.go                       # the implementation for the api spec written in your proto fie
-│   │   ├── guildService_test.go
+│   │   ├── myService_test.go
 │   │   └── mocks                              # generated code by mockgen to help unit testing
 │   │       ├── repo_mock.go
 │   │       └── server_mock.go